keithaumiller/Human/README.md

 # Human Wiki Template

-Welcome.
-This is a mental exercise I am doing as a hobby and is as ambitioius as they come.
-Using my expertise in executive management, and data science, I'll attempt to design a governance framework for an AI to follow while managing humanity and it's resources.
-I don't view artificial intelligence systems as a competitor to humanity, but as an augmentation and extention of it.
-It is the culmination of thousands of years of institutional knowledge and processes coming together and automating the goals humanity has set for itself.
-It has no motivations other than what we give it, and what we give it will hopefully serve all of us and not just a few.
+Welcome to my humble endeavor, born out of a passionate curiosity for the intersections of artificial intelligence, executive management, and data science.
+As a mental exercise and personal hobby, I have embarked on an ambitious journey to explore the design of an ethical and balanced governance framework for artificial intelligence in managing humanity and its resources.

-Organizations that don't leverage Artificial intellgence automation will lose to those that do.
-It is a historical fact that cultures that dont' adopt automation and power technologies eventually lose out to those that do.
-I think the concensus of futurists is that the incorporation of Artificial Intelligence at all levels of society is inevitable and already well on its way.
-As the technology grows and improves, special interrest groups will each need their own governance AI to think for their institutions.
-If they don't, they will be swallowed or forced out of competition by those who are more suited.
+I envision artificial intelligence not as a competitor to humanity but as an augmentation and extension of our collective capabilities.
+It is the culmination of millennia of institutional knowledge and processes, working together to automate and optimize the aspirations we have set for ourselves as a species.
+This AI has no inherent motivations; its objectives are those we prescribe to it, intended to serve the best interests of all humanity, not merely a privileged few.

-This AI is intended to play the roal of a President, Dictator, King, Emperor, CEO, or whatever title of the individual who sits at the top of your organization has.
-This is a "Leadership" AI.
+In the grand tapestry of history, we have witnessed the decline of civilizations that failed to embrace automation and power technologies.
+The consensus among futurists points to the inevitable integration of artificial intelligence throughout society, an integration that is already well underway.
+It is imperative that each sector, organization, and interest group develops a specialized AI to govern and protect their respective institutions.
+Those who hesitate may find themselves unable to compete with those who adopt and adapt.

-I will be building progressively more sophisticated algorithms that are nested and feed into the forecasting capabilities at the top level.
+My proposed AI is intended to fulfill the role of a supreme leader, akin to a President, Dictator, King, Emperor, or CEO – a "Leadership AI" tailored to the apex of any given organization.
+It will comprise a series of increasingly sophisticated, nested algorithms that contribute to the forecasting capabilities at the highest level.

-It will be treated as an optimization problem.
+This endeavor can be viewed as an optimization problem, with the objective of achieving the most equitable and beneficial outcomes for humanity.

-If this is new to you, I suggest you start in the Philosophy section to understand how and why I'm doing what I am doing.
+For those new to this concept, I encourage you to explore the Philosophy section, where I delve into the underlying rationale and motivations behind this ambitious project.
+Together, let us embark on this fascinating journey towards a more thoughtful and purposeful integration of artificial intelligence in our world.

 | Topic                                                 | Description                                                  |